Arts

 Semester .5 Credit

 This course is for serious students who are prepared to use creative thinking, technical and artistic skills in order to complete a self-designed art portfolio to be submitted for AP scoring.
-Students in the AP Studio Art Program choose from two portfolio exams—2-D Design or Drawing—corresponding to college foundation courses.
-Portfolios allow flexibility of coursework while guiding students to produce college-level quality, artistic investigation, and breadth of work.
-The 2-D Design portfolio addresses two-dimensional design issues and involves decision making about how to use the elements and principles of art in an integrative way.
-The Drawing portfolio addresses issues such as line quality, light and shade, rendering of form, composition, surface manipulation, the illusion of depth, and mark-making.
+Students in the AP Studio Art Program choose from three portfolio exams—2-D Design.
+3D Design or Drawing—corresponding to college foundation courses.
+Portfolios allow flexibility of coursework while guiding students to produce college-level quality, artistic investigation.
 Students' portfolios demonstrate skills and ideas developed, refined, and applied throughout the course to produce visual compositions.
 Students may choose to submit any or all of the portfolios.
 Portfolios are evaluated based on standardized scoring descriptors aligned with skills and understanding developed in college foundation courses.
-Both portfolios require a large number of finished pieces to be submitted for review and from those, 5 actual works sent for evaluation.
+Both portfolios require a large number of finished pieces to be submitted for review through the College Board.
 Students who enroll in the AP Studio Art course should be aware that submitting their portfolio is expected.
-High achievement on the Advanced Placement Portfolio may qualify students for college credits and/or placement.
-Students may be responsible for an evaluation fee.
+High achievement on the Advanced Studio Art Placement Portfolio may qualify students for college credits and/or placement.
+Students may be responsible for an evaluation fee. *Note: Students are required to complete assignments over the summer before the course begins in the fall.
+The work is due within the first week of class.
+Students will meet with the instructor at the end of the previous year to receive their summer assignments.

 Prerequisite: A minimum of a “B” in Foundations of Art, and Intro to Drawing, Intro Painting, Sculpture, Visual